 We currently have vacancies for new trustees, particularly with expertise in the field of archaeology, landscape, farming, social enterprise, and policy making.
 Please email email@example.com if you would like to find out more.

-Epiacum Heritage is managed by a small team of Directors:
+Epiacum Heritage is managed by a small team of Trustees.

 Having worked in Primary education for eighteen years and progressing towards a full teaching qualification, I realised the potential for education on my doorstep and began the long process of preparing the site for use as an “Outdoor Classroom” environment.